sierra-library/sierra/README.md

 Use GitHub Issues for suggesting enhancements and reporting bugs.
 Fork this repo and help us improving this library!

+### Thanks
+Many thanks to [Angela Lareki](http://larekidesign.squarespace.com/)  for collaborating in the design process and [Joan Leon](https://twitter.com/nucliweb) for all the advices and linting files.

 ### License

     The MIT License (MIT)